Generalized Stochastic Processes: Linear Relations to White Noise and Orthogonal Representations

 \begin{Large}

 \end{Large}

 \justify

-We show that any (real) generalized stochastic process over $\Rd$ can be expressed as a linear transformation of a White Noise process over $\Rd$.
-The procedure is done by using the regularity theorem for tempered distributions to obtain a mean-square continuous stochastic process which is then expressed in a Karhunen-Loève expansion with respect to a convenient Hilbert space.
-This result also allows to conclude that any generalized stochastic process can be expressed as a series expansion of deterministic tempered distributions weighted by uncorrelated random variables with square-summable variances.
-A result specifying when a generalized stochastic process can be linearly transformed into a White Noise is also presented.
+We present two linear relations between an arbitrary (real tempered second order) generalized stochastic process over $\Rd$ and White Noise processes over $\Rd$.
+The first is that any generalized stochastic process can be obtained as a linear transformation of a White Noise.
+The second indicates that, under dimensional compatibility conditions, a generalized stochastic process can be linearly transformed into a White Noise.
+The arguments rely on the regularity theorem for tempered distributions, which is used to obtain a mean-square continuous stochastic process which is then expressed in a Karhunen-Loève expansion with respect to a convenient Hilbert space.
+The first linear relation obtained allows also to conclude that any generalized stochastic process has an orthogonal representation as a series expansion of deterministic tempered distributions weighted by uncorrelated random variables with summable variances.
+This representation is then used to conclude the second linear relation.

 {\bf Keywords} \quad Generalized Stochastic Process, White Noise, Karhunen-Loève Expansion.